Two recent cases in Nigeria have again brought to the fore the issue of breach of promise to marry.

 Unfortunately, many men and women still view making false promises of marriage as a way to play around to get what they want.

-A promise or acceptance to marry another person is a binding contract on both parties.
+A promise or acceptance to marry another person is a binding agreement on both parties.

 There are consequences for anyone who makes a false promise to marry another person which he/she does not intend to fulfill.